grig23/primetime.en/help/release-notes/tvsdk-3x-ios.md

 Operating System: iOS 8.0 or later.

-## iOS TVSDK 3.12
+## iOS TVSDK 3.13

+The release introduces support for DEMUXED 'HLS/CMAF' (preroll, midroll, and postroll) ads for LIVE, VOD, and FER streams.

+For fixes to customer-reported issues, see [Resolved issues](#resolved-issues).
+For limitations, see [known issues and limitations](#known-issues-and-limitations).

+### New features and fixes in the previous releases {#whats-new-previous}

+**iOS TVSDK 3.12**

 Fixed an issue where live stream fails after 15 minutes of playback.

-For fixes in the current release see [customer issues fixed](#resolved-issues) and for limitations see [known issues and limitations](#known-issues-and-limitations) section.

-### New features and fixes in the previous releases {#whats-new-previous}

 **iOS TVSDK 3.11**